scipy/scipy/doc/source/tutorial/spatial.rst

    infinity.

-   The Voronoi ridges are perpendicular to lines drawn between the of the input points.
-Which two points each ridge corresponds to, is also recorded:
+   The Voronoi ridges are perpendicular to lines drawn between the input points.
+Which two points each ridge corresponds to is also
+   recorded:

    >>> vor.ridge_points
    array([[0, 3],